yiar/Jazzcode/README.md

 - Build and run

-OBS: The app requires a password longer than 4 button clicks and shorter than 15.
+When the app has been built and runs, the first time you should set a password that is longer than 3 and shorter than 16 keys(4-15)
+When you successfully set a password you will be sent to the previous activity.
+Press log in and enter your new password.
+If the password has been entered successfully you will unlock the app.
+You can press the little lock to set a new password at this point or simply enjoy the lyrics.